Nominalism: Varieties

 Ian Hacking has also argued that much of what is called social constructionism of science in contemporary times is actually motivated by an unstated nominalist metaphysical view.
 For this reason, he claims, scientists and constructionists tend to "shout past each other".

+Mark Hunyadi characterizes the contemporary Western world as a figure of a "libidinal nominalism."
+He argues that the insistence on the individual will that has emerged in medieval nominalism evolves into a "libidinal nominalism" in which desire and will are conflated.

 Mathematical nominalism

 A notion that philosophy, especially ontology and the philosophy of mathematics, should abstain from set theory owes much to the writings of Nelson Goodman (see especially Goodman 1940 and 1977), who argued that concrete and abstract entities having no parts, called individuals, exist.
 Collections of individuals likewise exist, but two collections having the same individuals are the same collection.
 Goodman was himself drawing heavily on the work of Stanisław Leśniewski, especially his mereology, which was itself a reaction to the paradoxes associated with Cantorian set theory.
 Leśniewski denied the existence of the empty set and held that any singleton was identical to the individual inside it.
 Classes corresponding to what are held to be species or genera are concrete sums of their concrete constituting individuals.
 For example, the class of philosophers is nothing but the sum of all concrete, individual philosophers.